VinnieM-3/Guitar-Fretboard-Trainer/README.md

 # Guitar-Fretboard-Trainer
-python program to help you learn the fretboard
+Small python program to help you learn the guitar fretboard.

-Requirements:
-  python 2.7
-  pyaudio
-  numpy
+Requirements: python 2.7, pyaudio, numpy